ethersphere/swarm-extension/README.md

 and it does not expose the secrets to the applications that initialize the call.
 In this sense it also works like a `proxy`.

-During the redirection, the extension creates separated context by `root content IDs` and performs the action according to that.
-(E.g. restrict calls towards the targeted service, cache the returned cookies from the response in the content context, etc.)
 This architecture also allows changing the default URLs of decentralized services (Bee) to any arbitrary one, meanwhile dApps do not have to guess this address.
 For example Bee client has default `http://127.0.0.1:1633`, user can change it to any other port or even other gateway host,